Auburn station (California)

+Auburn station is an Amtrak train station in Auburn, California.
+It is served by one daily Capitol Corridor round trip; it is the eastern terminus of that service.
+The station is also served by two Amtrak Thruway routes – one between the station and and one between Sacramento and Sparks, Nevada.

-Auburn station is an Amtrak station in Auburn, California.
-Located at the corner of Nevada Street and Fulweiler Street, it serves as the northern terminus of the Capitol Corridor line.
-The station is not staffed.
-The platform is next to a short spur track off Track 2 of Union Pacific Railroad's route over Donner Pass.
+The station has a single side platform served by a siding track off Track 2 of Union Pacific Railroad's route over Donner Pass.
 Because of the geography of the city, the Union Pacific's mainline tracks are split, with Track 1 running through the eastern side of the city and Track 2 crossing the western side of the city.
-The California Zephyr bypasses the city on its route between Roseville and Colfax primarily via Track 1.
-Auburn became a stop on Amtrak's Capitol Corridor in January 1998.

-It is served by one round trip per day from San Jose.
-The station is also served by two Amtrak Thruway routes – one between the station and and one between Sacramento and Sparks, Nevada.
-The latter route stops only to discharge passengers towards Sparks and only to receive passengers towards Sacramento.

-Auburn served 13,352 passengers boarding or detraining in fiscal year 2017.
+Auburn station opened in January 1998.
 In March 2008, the station (formerly Auburn Multimodal Station) was renamed Robert F. Conheim Auburn Train Station after a long-time Auburn rail rider, who died the previous year.